Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Soldiers standing in formation, with a drill instructor leading them through exercises on a training field

-The 2024 Army Basic Training calendar outlines key dates and events for new recruits.
-It covers the enlistment process, training milestones, and graduation ceremonies throughout the year.
+The 2024 Army Basic Training calendar delineates important dates and events for new recruits.

 Key Dates and Events